deta/cloud-docs/docs/drive/sdk.md

   - Description: The `name` of the file to get.

 #### Returns
-Returns a promise that resolves to a `Buffer` of data if found, else `null`.
+Returns a promise that resolves to a `blob` of data if found, else `null`.
 Throws an `Error` on errors.

 #### Example